Pimiento: Uses

-"Sweet" (i.e., neither sour nor savory) pimiento peppers are the familiar red stuffing found in prepared Spanish or Greek green olives.
+Pimiento peppers are the familiar red stuffing found in prepared Spanish or Greek green olives.
 Originally, the pimiento was hand-cut into tiny pieces, then hand-stuffed into each olive to balance out the olive's otherwise strong, salty flavor.
 Despite the popularity of the combination, this production method was very costly and time-intensive.

-More recently, for ease of production, pimientos are often puréed, then formed into tiny strips with the help of a natural gum (such as sodium alginate or guar gum).
+Today, for ease of production, pimientos are often puréed, then formed into tiny strips with the help of a natural gum (such as sodium alginate or guar gum).
 This allows olive stuffing to be mechanized, speeding the process and lowering production costs.

-The fruits are typically used fresh as a salad ingredient, cooked, or pickled.

 Pimientos are commonly used for making pimento cheese.
-It is also used for making pimento loaf, a type of processed sandwich meat.
+They are also used for making pimento loaf, a type of processed sandwich meat.